This Is How You Progress To Push-Ups On Your Toes

 There are two easy ways to develop more strength in your push.
 One is to start your push-up from flat on your belly and push through your hands to lift your body off the floor - either on your toes or a modified version on your knees.
 With practice, these can also become hand-release push-ups where you lower your body completely to the floor, lift your hands off the mat briefly, then push back up.
 This can also help to improve your push-up depth.

-The second way to accelerate your strength is to incorporate a chest press or bench press into your workout routine - these upper-body exercises will work wonders to build the strength needed for full push-ups.
+The second way to accelerate your strength is to incorporate a chest press or bench press or push press into your workout routine - these upper-body exercises will work wonders to build the strength needed for full push-ups.

 Work on your full-body strength